JackJey/web.dev/src/site/content/en/blog/fencedframe/index.md

 This is achieved primarily through tracking technology that uses third-party cookies to share information across sites, technology which [Chrome has committed to phase out](https://blog.google/products/chrome/updated-timeline-privacy-sandbox-milestones/).

 Currently, Chrome teams are working on [Storage Partitioning](https://github.com/privacycg/storage-partitioning).
-Storage Partitioning separates browser storage on a per-site basis, so it can be applied to various storage APIs including LocalStorage, IndexedDB, and cookies.
+Storage Partitioning separates browser storage on a per-site basis, and it will be applied to the storage APIs including LocalStorage, IndexedDB, and cookies.
 In a partitioned world, information leakage across first-party storage won’t be possible, and many tracking related problems will be solved.

 ## What does Privacy Sandbox cover ?

-Privacy Sandbox is a series of proposals to satisfy cross-site use cases without third-party cookies or other tracking mechanisms.
+The Privacy Sandbox initiative is both partitioning data by top-frame site as well as creating a series of proposals to satisfy cross-site use cases without third-party cookies or other tracking mechanisms.
 Examples include: [FLEDGE](https://developer.chrome.com/docs/privacy-sandbox/fledge/) which allows for interest-based ad serving in a privacy-preserving manner, [FedCM](https://github.com/fedidcg/FedCM) for secure Single Sign On, and [others](https://developer.chrome.com/docs/privacy-sandbox/overview/).
-Privacy Sandbox can be viewed as a series of API proposals, some are allowing access to unpartitioned storage in a privacy-preserving way, and others are finding a way to satisfy specific use-cases without exposing first-party storage.
+Some Privacy Sandbox API proposals allow access to unpartitioned storage in a privacy-preserving way, while others satisfy specific use-cases without exposing first-party storage.
 Fenced frame is one of former works.

 For example, let's take a look at the [FLEDGE](https://developer.chrome.com/docs/privacy-sandbox/fledge/) proposal.
 With FLEDGE, a user's interests are registered on an advertiser's site in [interest groups](https://developer.chrome.com/docs/privacy-sandbox/fledge/#interest-group-detail), along with ads that may be of interest to the user.
 Then, on a publisher's site, the ads registered in an interest group are auctioned and the winning ads are displayed.